tylerdave/OpenAPI-Tutorial/PREREQUISITES.md

 cd openaoi-tutorial
 ```

-Then clone this repo into a subdirectory named `tutorial-repo`:
+Then clone this repo into a subdirectory named `tutorial-repo` (the name is
+important as it will be mapped to a directory on the VM):

 ```
 git clone https://github.com/tylerdave/OpenAPI-Tutorial.git tutorial-repo